mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/15Five-high-fives-connector.md

 ## Prerequisites

-Before you create a Microsoft Graph 15Five Priorities connector, you must:
+Before you create a Microsoft Graph 15Five Priorities connector, complete the following steps:

-1. Set up an HR administrator in 15Five.
-Create a 15Five account with HR administrator permission.
+1. Create a 15Five account with HR administrator permission.
-2. Create a company API key and get an access token.
-As an HR administrator, go to the Integrations admin setting page in 15Five.
+2. As an HR administrator, go to the Integrations admin setting page in 15Five.
 Create a company API key and get the access token.

 ## Get started

 ### 1. Choose display name
-Choose a display name that helps users easily recognize associated file or item in a Copilot response.
+Choose a display name that helps users easily recognize associated files or items in a Copilot response.

 ### 2. Add the instance URL
-The default 15Five instance URL is https://my.15five.com.
+The default 15Five instance URL is `https://my.15five.com`.

 ### 3. Choose authentication type
 Select the available authentication type and enter the access token you obtained from your 15Five company API keys setting.

 ### 4. Roll out to a limited audience
-Deploy this connection to a limited user base to validate it in Copilot and other search surfaces before rolling out to a broader audience.
+Deploy this connection to a limited user base to validate it in Copilot and other search surfaces before you roll it out to a broader audience.

 ## Custom setup